BenTJones/Kaggle-Spaceship-Titanic/README.md

 ﻿# Kaggle-Spaceship-Titanic
 # Spaceship Titanic Prediction Project

 This repository contains code and notebooks for the Kaggle competition [Spaceship Titanic](https://www.kaggle.com/competitions/spaceship-titanic) aimed at predicting passenger transportation status.
-The goal is to preprocess the data, build and tune a classification model, and generate a submission file.
+The goal is to preprocess the data, build and tune a classification model, and generate a submission file for ranking.

 ## Project Structure